japila-books/apache-spark-internals/docs/configuration-properties.md

 * `TaskSchedulerImpl` is scheduler:TaskSchedulerImpl.md#CPUS_PER_TASK[created]

-* AppStatusListener is requested to core:AppStatusListener.md#onEnvironmentUpdate[handle an SparkListenerEnvironmentUpdate event]
+* AppStatusListener is requested to [handle an SparkListenerEnvironmentUpdate event](AppStatusListener.md#onEnvironmentUpdate)

 * `LocalityPreferredContainerPlacementStrategy` is requested to `numExecutorsPending`